M4GNV5/PointerScript/LanguageDoc.md

 	return a + b;
 }
 //'operator' 'in' 'this' '{' StatementList '}'
-operator in this //overloads the foreach statement
+operator foreach in this //overloads the foreach statement {
-{
 	for(var i = 0; i < 16; i++)
 	{